OutSystems/docs-odc/src/eap/neo-differences.md

 ![Create Web App](images/create-service-ss.png "Create Web App")

 ## Debugging changes in Service Studio

+When debugging apps in Service Studio, you see the following differences in Project Neo:

+* The debug entry point now refers to the Entry App and not the Entry Module, as modules don't exist in Project Neo
+* When debugging an app the Entry App only shows the current app
+* When debugging a Library the Entry App lists the Apps that consume that Library

 In Project Neo, when you debug an app in Service Studio, you see an Entry app field instead of an Entry module field.
 Because modules no longer exist, your debugging entry point is at the app level.
 For a Web or Mobile App that doesn't consume any Library elements, you only see the current app as an entry point option.
 When an app reuses elements in a Library, the producer Library appears in the Entry app list.
 When debugging a Library, the **Start debugging** option is only available when the Library is consumed by an app.